 Doctoral students who seek the assistance of the MCM’s audio engineer must book their studio recording time well in advance of when they wish to record (this is normally at six-nine months prior to the recording session).
 Failure to plan ahead will result in funds being withdrawn and future applications being rejected.

 - In order to ensure that, in line with strict University mandates, students will submit their portfolio in a timely manner, all allotted recording hours must be used within the first three years of candidature.
 Applications for funding beyond the three years full-time enrolment (or equivalent part-time) will not be considered.

 - Recordings must be undertaken using Conservatorium facilities.
 The use of non-Conservatorium facilities is not allowed, unless approved as part of the application process.

 - Retrospective applications for funding will not be considered

 PhD candidates in Jazz and Improvisation and in Music Performance from the Melbourne Conservatorium of Music are eligible to apply for the Award during the first three years of candidature (or equivalent part-time).

-Current students in the year 2019 may apply for pro-rata funding of the first three years of their candidature (FTE) i.e., a full-time candidate, who in 2019 is in their second year, may apply for up to 20 hours over the next two years; a full-time candidate, who in 2019 is in their third year, may apply for up to 10 hours during 2019.
+Current students may apply for pro-rata funding of the first three years of their candidature (FTE) i.e., a full-time candidate in their second year, may apply for up to 20 hours over the next two years; a full-time candidate in their third year, may apply for up to 10 hours.

 Click to to find the MCM PhD Recordings Support Scheme Application Form